FlyingFishCakes/FlyingFishCakes.github.io/Coffee Blogs & Logs/Logs/Guatemalan Bourbon.md

 ### Tasting Notes on 5-4-2021:
 Very sweet, slight roastiness, tart acidity

 V60 brew with 20 grams coffee, 320 grams water, pulse pour.
 It tastes much better if I push it to the edge of overextraction.

+### Tasting Notes on 5-17-2021:
+Sweet, fruity, caramel, slight astringency

+V60 brew with 30 grams coffee, 500 grams water, and 100 grams water dilution in the brew after.
+Very tasty, but still tastes like a light roast with some roast defects - there is always some astringency that cannot be eliminated through brew parameters.